LandscapeGeoinformatics/geopython-ut-2019-course/source/L2/overview.rst

  - Read and write data from/to Shapefile
  - Create geometries into GeoDataFrame
- - Change the coordinate reference system of the data
+ - Understand the importance of and change the coordinate reference system of spatial data

 Sources
 -------